Safe Design Workshops - CHAIR process

 Benefits of a Safe Design Workshop Facilitator

 The designer or facilitator should follow a systematic approach in identifying and discussing potential hazards relating to the design.
-It’s important to document the discussions and outcomes, including items that require further action so that there is a structured approach to the Workshop.
+Importantly, document all discussions, outcomes and action items so the workshop maintains a clear, structured approach from start to finish.

 LinkedIn